-4 Best Practices for Boosting Velocity in Remote Engineering and Development Teams
+4 Best Practices for Boosting Development Velocity in Remote Teams

 When the pandemic hit, many companies were suddenly required to work from home, ushering in a new era of remote work.
 In fact, the number of employees doing their job from home all or most of the time jumped from 20 percent before the pandemic to 71 percent by the end of 2020.

 Our engineering and development team also underwent vast changes as we had to move from operating a mostly in-person workplace to a fully remote environment.
 This shift spurred us into accelerating operational changes that we had already considered implementing to improve our efficiency and adaptability.